PaulDaviesC/Logging-limits.conf/DOC.md

 So inorder to know whether any program has violated stack limit ,  we will be checking the audit log to see whether any programs gets killed by SIGSEGV.

+*Note* : No specific rules has to be written in audit to make it log the SIGXCPU signal.

 #### Need for tracking setrlimit and plrimit